mikeprivette/mikeprivette.github.io/README.md

 ## Technology Philosophy

 Mike is a technology generalist who just so happens to work in the cybersecurity field.
-Mike's approach to leading and building technology organizations focuses on the operational flow of work, the end-user experience, and customer service.
+Mike's approach to leading and building technology organizations focuses on the operational flow of work, the end-user experience, and a customer service orientation.

 Mike knows that technology alone does not solve most problems.
 Applying the right combination of soft skills, attitude, and motivation to the problem-solving process is often more important than the technology itself.
 Strong communication and aligning on a shared understanding of the problem smoothes the path to technology enablement.

 ## Consulting

-Mike consults, advises, and mentors companies of various sizes from a strategy, technology, and cybersecurity standpoint by way of [Fraction Consulting](https://fractionconsulting.co) (https://fractionconsulting.co).
+Mike consults, advises, and mentors companies of various sizes from a strategy, technology, and cybersecurity standpoint by way of [Fraction Consulting](https://fractionconsulting.co) ([https://fractionconsulting.co]).
 Use the links above to connect with Mike to explore if there is a mutual fit.